raviigarg/Front-End-Web-Developer-Nanodegree/mockup-to-article/README.md

 # Mockup to Article
 * This is the first project of Front-End Web Developer Nanodegree.
-* This project teaches the basic concepts of HTML tags.
+* This project uses the basic concepts of HTML rules like superscript, horizontal rule, strikethrough.

+### Specifications:
+* All text is formatted identically to the mockup.
+* The image’s source is the correct URL and all links in the article are correct.

 ### How to run?
 1. Download the zip file and extract into your local machine.